Digital artwork by Adam Ferriss

-I felt a rush like I imagine my Stevenson must have when he died—a sudden uprising of soul and spirit, and energy that begged to be released.
+I felt a rush like I imagine my Stevenson must have when he died—a sudden uprising of soul and spirit, and energy begging to be released.
 It raised my hand and my howling and I very nearly lunged at him.
-It was Concorde that held on to me while Miller spat his pins, gathered Griffith and his things and left the red room.
+It was Concorde who held on to me while Miller spat his pins, gathered Griffith and his things and left the red room.

 And I, barely able to talk from bustling this way and that behind the bar, would say no and Concorde would say "Miller was a kinda man for true," and shake his locks and the thick gold strands woven around his neck would clink and clatter, and Concorde would say, "Another flask, Mistress," and Griffith, in full slouch, would brighten with the promise of rum, and pat his fist on the table and say, "You playing cards, Concorde?" and Concorde would say, "You feel like losing, Griffith?"